 "I just lost my contact list.
 Please send me your phone number here."

 Have you ever sent this message on Facebook or email?
 If you have, you probably understand the hassle involved when you are trying to build a new contact list.

 The situation becomes worse if you do not have the person on your Facebook friends list or remember the person's email address.

-Part 1: Can deleted contacts be retrieved on Android device?
+Part 1: Can the deleted contacts be retrieved on an Android device?

-You can restore contacts on Android device by using one of these four ways:
+You can restore contacts on an Android device by using one of these four ways:

 #1 Beat Android at its hide-and-seek game